leg100/cloud-build-status/README.md

     --role roles/cloudkms.cryptoKeyDecrypter
 ```

+The function now has the permissions to both read the ciphertext from the bucket as well as to decrypt the ciphertext.

+### Deploy

 Deploy the function.
-Be sure to replace `GOOGLE_CLOUD_PROJECT` with your project name.
+Be sure to replace `${GOOGLE_CLOUD_PROJECT}` with your project name.

 ```bash
 $ gcloud beta functions deploy encrypted-envvars \